 by GFNY’s resident pro, Matthias Van Aken

 Training, tactics, nutrition, hydration, these are so important.
 But, just as important is making sure your bike is prepared for the race too.
-In this article, we will help you understand the most important things to check and to change/fix, if necessary.
+In this article, we will help you understand the most important things to check and to change or fix, if necessary.

 Stopping to change a flat during a race is frustrating.
 You lose the group you were with and dozens of cyclists are passing you & progressing with their race while you stand on the side of the road wrestling with your wheel.

 It’s discouraging to continue with the race when your pace group is long gone.
-It even feels unfair that after you spent all the time training and preparing for a good race that your equipment is failing you.
+It even feels unfair that after spending your time training and preparing for a good race, your equipment is failing you.